Joan Carlyle

-Joan Carlyle (6 April 1931 – 31 October 2021) was an English operatic soprano singer.
+Joan Carlyle (6 April 1931 – 31 October 2021) was a Welsh operatic soprano singer.
 She was born in Upton on the Wirral, Cheshire.
-After auditioning for the Royal Opera House, Covent Garden, London, she was put under contract by the musical director Rafael Kubelík and made her debut in 1955, appearing also under him in The Magic Flute in 1956.
+After auditioning for the Royal Opera House, Covent Garden, London, she was put under contract by the musical director Rafael Kubelík and made her debut in 1955, appearing also under him in The Magic Flute in 1956 and as Ascagne in Les Troyens.